AeonGames/AeonGUI/README.md

   engine composites however it sees fit.
-- **Minimal footprint.** Only the parts of the SVG and DOM specifications that are useful for game and application UI are implemented&mdash;no animation timeline, no scripting engine, no full browser layout model.
+- **Minimal footprint.** Only the parts of the SVG and DOM specifications that are useful for game and application UI are implemented&mdash;no scripting engine, no full browser layout model.
 - **Embeddable.** The library is designed to be integrated into existing game engines and applications, not to be a standalone toolkit.
 - **Cross-platform from day one.** CI tests run on Windows (MSVC and